wp-plugins/post-series/readme.txt

 == Frequently Asked Questions ==

+* Have any suggestions we should include in the next update?
+Email: miks.latvis@gmail.com

 == Screenshots ==

 == Change log ==

+= Post Series 0.4 - 30/03/2012 =
+* Plugin ready with minimum features

 = Post Series 0.3 - 16/03/2012 =
 * Plugin ready with minimum features

+== Upgrade Notice ==